kubuntu-team/kubuntu-manual/README.md

 Licensed under FDL v1.1

-16.10 STATUS: Updating text and screenshots, adding sections like Activities and a Packaging Guide
+17.04 STATUS: Updating text and screenshots

 ## To Do list

 - [ ] Update docs.kubuntu.org to 16.04.1
-- [ ] Find how python docs site handles versions (16.04.1 and 16.10)
+- [ ] Find how python docs site handles versions (16.04.1 and 17.04)
 - [ ] Find how python docs site handles translations

 ## How it works